 - External and internal issues that are relevant to the purpose of the organization, the strategic direction, and the ability to achieve intended results

 - The product and service of the organization

 2) the scope is to include any requirements of the ISO 9001 standard that can be applied, and if a requirement is determined to not apply,

 Clause 4.4 Quality management system and its processes

 The organization must establish, implement, maintain and continually improve its quality management system as per the requirement of this standard by determining the process needed and its application throughout the organization.
-While determining the processes, the organization must determine the inputs required and the outputs expected from these processes, the sequence and interaction of these processes, The organization must control these processes to ensure its effective operation.
-The organization must establish the criteria and methods which include monitoring, measurements and other related performance indicators to ensure the effective operation and control of these processes.
+While determining the processes, the organization must determine the inputs required and the outputs expected from these processes, the sequence, and interaction of these processes, The organization must control these processes to ensure its effective operation.
+The organization must establish the criteria and methods which include monitoring, measurements, and other related performance indicators to ensure the effective operation and control of these processes.
 The organization must determine and ensure the availability of the resources needed for the effective operation of these processes.
-The personnel having authorities and responsibilities for these processes must be identified.
-As per clause 6.1, the organization must determine risk and opportunities, analysis them and must take appropriate action to address them.
-There must be methods for monitoring, measuring, as appropriate, and evaluation of these processes.
+The personnel having authority and responsibilities for these processes must be identified.
+As per clause 6.1, the organization must determine risks and opportunities, analyze them, and must take appropriate action to address them.
+There must be methods for monitoring, measuring, as appropriate, and evaluating these processes.
 The organization must make changes in its process if it fails to achieve the intended result.
-The organization must look opportunities for improvement of these process and for Quality management system as a whole.
+The organization must look for opportunities for improvement of these processes and for Quality management system as a whole.